The Ultimate Guide to Edible Wild and Garden Flowers UK

 Snap Dragon: Delicate garden variety can be bland to bitter.
 Flavours depend on type, colour, and soil conditions.

 Sorrel: Sorrel flowers are tart, lemon tasting.
 So use like a lemon: on pizza, a salad topping, in sauces, over cucumber salads.
+Wild and cultivated types are both delicious.
+Very common in the UK.

 Squash Blossoms: Squash and pumpkin blossoms are edible and taste mildly of raw squash.
 Prepare the blossoms by washing and trimming the stems and remove the stamens.
 All squash flowers are edible, not just courgettes!
 The Italian way of preparing them is to stuff the flowers with cheese and deep fry them.